Last Updated on 30/08/2025

 b.
 Define The Core Features of Your Ride Sharing App

-The following process of developing a ride-sharing app is to determine what features your application contains.
+The following process for developing a ride-sharing app involves determining the features your application will contain.
 One cannot overemphasize the value of a motivated set of features for users and the smoother functioning of the system.
 Here’s a list of core features typically included in ride-sharing apps:

 - User Registration: Enable users to register using their email address, phone number, or social networks.

-- Geolocation & Navigation: GPS must be integrated correctly so that people can book rides and drivers can reach their destination as quickly as possible.
+- Geolocation & Navigation: GPS, similar to technologies used in a GPS Hund for real-time tracking, must be integrated correctly so that people can book rides and drivers can reach their destination as quickly as possible.

-- Ride Booking: Users should be able to select their pick-up and drop-off locations, order a ride type, such as shared, private, or luxury, and make a booking with simple taps.
+- Ride Booking: Users should be able to select their pick-up and drop-off locations, choose a ride type (such as shared, private, or luxury), and make a booking with a simple tap.

 - Real-Time Tracking: The driver and the rider should have an alternative to tracking the real-time status of a specific ride.